 Losing a pet is one of the most difficult things any pet parent will experience.
 The bond that we have with our pets is so great, that when we lose them, it is often difficult for family or friends to understand the grief you are going through.

 You may be surprised at the strength of your emotions and feel that you are the only one that has ever felt this way.
 This is normal and you will get through this.
-The following is a metaphor on the journey that many people take when they experience pet loss.
+The following is a metaphor for the journey that many people take when they experience pet loss.

 We have always found it easier to explain the process of bereavement to owners who have recently experienced pet loss, through the whirlpool of grief.
 To let you know that although things are difficult at that moment, there is a light at the end of the tunnel and what you are feeling is normal.